-5.13.1.2 Direct Sales (Version 1 Only)
+5.13.1.1 Direct Sales

 Direct sales include those (1) sold directly to consumers, for example at farmers markets, and those (2) sold to consumers through intermediate channels, such as restaurants.
 Previous statistics based on ARMS data show the importance of marketing through intermediate channels.
 Intermediate channels are important due to their volume and other markets, like farmers markets, are important because of their AMS/USDA program focus.
-These channels are addressed in Items 17 - 21.
+These channels are addressed in Items 14 - 18.

-Item 17a-c - Direct Sales to Individual Consumers for Human Consumption, Retail Outlets, or to Institutions
+Item 14 - Direct Sales to Individual Consumers for Human Consumption, Retail Outlets, or to Institutions

 The goal of these items is to collect information for farm operations who marketed their products to consumers through short supply chains.
-That could include farms that market directly to the final consumer of the product but it could also include farms that market to a business or institution known to market directly to the final consumer.
-More specifically check yes,
+That includes farms that market directly to the final consumer of the product but it could also include farms that market to a business or institution known to market directly to the final consumer.
+More specifically, check yes if the operation produced any agricultural products that were sold directly to

-- if the operation produced any agricultural products that were sold directly to individual consumers for human consumption (exclude home consumption items used by the farm family and exclude items provided to farm workers and reported in Section I), - if the operation produced any agricultural products that were sold directly to retail outlets that sold directly to individual consumers for human consumption (include retail outlets only if they are known to sell the products directly to individual consumers for human consumption), - if the operation produced any agricultural products that were sold directly to regional distributors that sold directly to individual consumers for human consumption (including local food hubs, Community Supported Agriculture (CSAs), and other local foods aggregators known to sell the products directly to individual consumers for human consumption), or - if the operation produced any agricultural products that were sold directly to institutions (such as schools and hospitals) that provide dining services to consumers,
+- (14a) individual consumers for human consumption (exclude home consumption items used by the farm family and exclude items provided to farm workers and reported in Section I).
+Include sales from roadside stands, farmers markets, pick your own, door to door, and Community Supported Agriculture (CSAs). - (14b) retail outlets that sold directly to individual consumers for human consumption (include retail outlets only if they are known to sell the products directly to individual consumers for human consumption), or regional distributors that sold directly to individual consumers for human consumption (including local food hubs, Community Supported Agriculture (CSAs), and other local foods aggregators known to sell the products directly to individual consumers for human consumption), or - (14c) institutions (such as schools and hospitals) that provide dining services to consumers.

 The most difficult marketing option to identify can be the regional distributor.
 If the farm operation does not know if the farm products will be sold by the regional distributor directly to an individual for human consumption, then these sales should not be included here.
-For example, a farmer may market to a local food aggregator who is known to sell the farm products at a farmer's market and those sales would be included here (and below in 18d).
-However, a farmer may also market directly to a regional distributor and not know whether or not the distributor is delivering the farm items to the final marketplace, and these should not be included here (or in 18d).
+For example, a farmer may market to a local food aggregator who is known to sell the farm products at a farmer's market and those sales would be included here (and below in 15d).
+However, a farmer may also market directly to a regional distributor and not know whether or not the distributor is delivering the farm items to the final marketplace, and these should not be included here (or in 15d).
 Note that some regional distributors are delivering farm products to large retail distributors, such as Walmart, who are selling these local farm products directly to consumers.
 If the farmer knows this is the case for the farm products being marketed through a regional distributor, then those should be recorded.